 Why Your Baby's Posture Matters

-I'm sure you've heard of the "fetal position" which is a fancy way of saying "curled in a ball and squished into wonky positions in tight quarters."
+I'm sure you've heard of the "fetal position" which is a fancy way of saying "curled in a ball and squished in tight quarters."

 Then baby enters the world through labor and delivery, which can result in minor muscle or skeletal trauma, resulting in more wonky or asymmetric body positions.